StanlyDev/ThisMusic/README.md

 - Make sure you have a valid access token.
 The token is obtained via a Spotify API request.

 ### YouTube
-- Replace `AIzaSyD-a_4Q9ShBeTaNtX_GSZIzslHcj7YAi1Q` with your own YouTube API key to avoid quota limit issues.
+- Replace const apiKey = 'API KEY'; with your own YouTube API key to avoid quota limit issues.

 ## Additional CSS